eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 > will run your node on.
 The machine you use to connect *to* the Linux server
 > only requires an SSH client.

+This project has been tested on Ubuntu 22.04 "Jammy Jellyfish" and Ubuntu 20.04 "Focal Fossa".
+A [LTS](https://wiki.ubuntu.com/Releases), Long Term Support, version of Ubuntu is recommended, either Ubuntu Desktop or Ubuntu Server.
+If installing Ubuntu Server, make doubly sure to extend the "lv", logical volume, to use your entire disk.

+### Automatic installation

+Run `./ethd install` and follow prompts

+### Manual installation

 Update all packages
 ```
 sudo apt update && sudo apt -y dist-upgrade